0xwaya/filmvault/README.md

 MAIN TASK

-identify the Staking and governace contracts/directories and files related to those attributes. migratea and configure to new contract in testnet
+Identify the Staking and governace contracts/directories and files related to those attributes. migrate and configure to new contract in testnet